arturcarvalho/tutorial-1/README.md

 export default PostPage
 ```

-Now over to the cell, we need access to that `:id` route param so we can look up the ID of the post in the database.
+Now over to the cell, we need access to that `{id}` route param so we can look up the ID of the post in the database.
 Let's update the query to accept a variable:

 ```javascript
 // web/src/cells/PostCell/PostCell.js